-Maria is scheduled to receive her master’s degree in the spring of 2018.
+Maria is now working on her her master’s degree and is on track to graduate in the spring of 2018.
 While she’s open to whatever math teaching opportunities come her way, there might be one that is particularly exciting to her.

 “What if we end up working together at the same school?”
 Maria laughed.
 “I would definitely do it!
 That would be great.”